mbasa/pgrServer/README.md

 Refer to Tomcat documentation for more information on memory allocation.

-To pass memory parameters into the spring-boot application's built in  Tomcat server using `maven`, this can be performed:
+When using the spring-boot application's Tomcat, the following can be performed to pass the required memory parameters:

 ```
-mvn spring-boot:run -Drun.jvmArguments="-Xms2048m -Xmx4096m"
+mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xms2048m -Xmx8192m"
 ```